 Who are Discord's key investors?

-Some of Discord's key investors include Dragoneer Investment Group, Greenoaks Capital, Greylock Partners, Index Ventures, Spark Capital, and Tencent, among others.33
+Some of Discord's key investors include Dragoneer Investment Group, Greenoaks Capital, Greylock Partners, Index Ventures, Spark Capital, and Tencent, among others.39

 collapsed expanded

-Currently, Discord remains a private market company, so Discord stock is typically only available to accredited investors.
-Outside of primary funding rounds, individual accredited investors may be eligible to buy Discord stock through private market platforms like Forge, subject to availability.
-If Discord goes through with its planned IPO, then the general public would be eligible to invest in the company.
+Discord remains a private company, so its stock is typically only available to accredited investors.
+Eligible investors may be able to buy Discord stock through a private marketplace such as Forge, subject to share availability, transfer restrictions and applicable regulatory requirements.

 Please Read These Important Legal Notices & Disclosures